When the First World War finished, grand schemes for a national war memorial were produced and committees established to consider the problem.

 The national memorial was to be a comparatively modest structure, originally intended only to be temporary: the Cenotaph.
 Perhaps that is rather typical of England.

 When the Prime Minister, Lloyd George, needed to find ‘some prominent artist’ to design a temporary, nondenominational ‘catafalque’ for the Peace Celebrations planned for 19 July 1919, Lutyens was recommended by Sir Alfred Mond, First Commissioner of Works.
+That initial Cenotaph was of timber and plaster.
+The current, stone version, replacing it, was unveiled on November 11, 1920 – Remembrance Day.

 The legend is that Lutyens produced a sketch of his proposal for Sir Frank Baines, chief architect to the Office of Works, in ten minutes, but in fact he had been thinking about it for some time and had already explored the idea of a pylon supporting a funeral effigy in his design for the Southampton war memorial.